cartheur/ideal/README.md

 coupling / interaction / Interaction.cs ← a tuple ‹experiment, result› is called an interaction. coupling / interaction / Interaction010.cs
 ```
-##Behavioral analysis of an embodied system based on its activity trace
+## 1.4: Behavioral analysis of an embodied system based on its activity trace

 Table 14 shows the trace that you should see in the console if you ran Project 1.
 If you did not run it, we suggest you review the algorithm presented on the previous page to understand the trace.